s3714110/covid-19-data/public/data/README.md

 - On 15 November 2021, we added the metrics `new_people_vaccinated_smoothed` and `new_people_vaccinated_smoothed_per_hundred` to our vaccination data.
 They count the daily number of people receiving their first vaccine dose.
 - On 27 December 2021, we added a [specific folder for our hospitalizations & ICU data](https://github.com/owid/covid-19-data/tree/master/public/data/hospitalizations).
 - Since 29 March 2022, vaccination data is no longer updated on a daily basis.
 Updates now are only on weekdays (Monday until Friday).
+- On 10 March 2023, we changed our source for confirmed cases and deaths to the [WHO COVID-19 dashboard](https://covid19.who.int/).
+Our previous source for confirmed cases and deaths, the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU), [had announced in February 2023](https://coronavirus.jhu.edu/from-our-experts/johns-hopkins-to-cease-live-covid-19-data-reporting-on-march-10) that it would no longer update their data from March 2023. _Our World in Data_ therefore had to transition away from the JHU as a source to continue to provide daily updates of confirmed cases and deaths.
+The format (variable names and types) of our complete COVID-19 dataset remains the same.

 ## Data alterations